Terms Of Service

 5. Termination and suspension of Account

-5.1 If You use or attempt to use the Platform in breach of any Term, the Code of Conduct or any specific terms and conditions for Services, Mobility may charge You a cancellation or breach charge as notified on the Platform or website from time to time, and may terminate Your Account.
+5.1 If you use or attempt to use the Platform in breach of these Terms, the Code of Conduct or any specific terms and conditions for Services, Mobility may charge you a cancellation or breach charge, and/or may suspend or terminate your Account.

 (a) if there is an interruption, fault, virus or unauthorised access on the Platform or the Mobility systems;

-(c) if You breach any of the Mobility Code of Conduct;
+(c) if you breach the Code of Conduct;

-(d) if You attempt to change, add to, remove or otherwise interfere with the Platform or any material or content displayed on the Platform; or
+(d) if you attempt to change, add to, remove or otherwise interfere with the Platform or any material or content displayed on the Platform;

-(f) in the event of unusual payment activity, we reserve the right to temporarily or permanently suspend your payment methods (including via credit card) and we may contact you, your bank, your plan manager or any other relevant third party to report such unusual activity; or
+5.3 In the event of unusual payment activity, Mobility reserves the right to temporarily or permanently suspend your payment methods (including via credit card) and may contact you, your bank, your plan manager or any other relevant third party to report such unusual activity;

 6. Code of Conduct and Notifiable incidents